dmarciano/RandomStringGenerator/README.md

   - Library comes with two built-in classes: ```RandomGenerator``` and ```CryptoRandomGenerator```
 - Able to specify anything from single character strings to very complex patterns including letters, numbers, and symbols/punctuation
 - Tokenized pattern can be saved to a **.tok** file to be quickly loaded and/or shared
+- Able to specify
+- Control Blocks to have granular control over tokens or to use built-in/user-defined, functions (e.g. date/time, GUID, etc.) to generate part of the string

 ## Uses
 This library is used for generating random string based on a pattern or specific requirements, such as:
 - User ID's
 - Passwords
 - Order/Product Numbers
+- File Names

 The RSG language used to the specify the pattern is relatively simply.
 Although Regular Expressions can express *very* complicated patterns (e.g. using look-aheads), it makes them much more complicated.
 In addition, regular expressions were designed more for matching strings to a pattern rather than generating a string from a pattern.
 The latter is exactly what this library is designed to do and is in many ways a complement to